svanheule/icecube-display/doc/icecube-display.md

 0x20 + 0x2     | First supported IceCube string number (in range 1-78)
 0x20 + 0x3     | Last supported IceCube string number (in range 1-78)
 0x20 + 0x4     | Support for DeepCore strings (boolean)
+0x20 + 0x5     | Whether the first strip segment in each group is reversed (boolean)

 Starting from offset 0x30, \f$4\times(1+8)\f$ bytes are used to store the LED strip mapping.
 The first of each of these nine bytes indicates how many values